Genivia/RE-flex/doc/index.md

-To reject invalid UTF-8 input in regex patterns, make sure to avoid `.` (dot) and use `\p{Unicode}` or `\X` instead, and reserve dot to catch anything, including invalid UTF-8 and UTF-16 encodings.
+To reject invalid UTF-8 input in regex patterns, make sure to avoid `.` (dot) and use `\p{Unicode}` or `\X` instead, and reserve dot to catch anything, including invalid UTF-8 and UTF-16 encodings, except for `\n` because dot does not match newline by default.
+Use `.|\n` or `%%option dotall` to catch anything including `\n` and invalid UTF-8 and UTF-16 encodings.

 Invalid UTF-16 is detected automatically by the `reflex::Input` class and replaced with the `REFLEX_NONCHAR` code point U+200000 that lies outside the